genia-dev/GeniA/README.md

 <br/>

-### Introducing Tools 3.0: Enhancing Coding with Language Models
+### Introducing Tools 3.0: Enhance Coding with Large Language Models

 Tools 2.0 with low-code/no-code approaches have been revolutionary, allowing users to leverage drag-and-drop functions over traditional coding for certain use cases.